 Necessary: Participants must have successfully completed at least one core course (FIN 5XX) from the Finance area.
-As of HWS 2023, we also require that participating students have taken the module CC 502 (Applied Econometrics)

 Recommended: Participation in the seminar requires a sound background in finance, a good command of English and of basic statistical and econometric techniques.
 Students are expected to be able to read and understand current research papers.